copyright@douglascollege.ca for general assistance.

 Learn about Douglas College's fair dealing guidelines and how much you can copy for educational purposes.

-Use educational exceptions in the Copyright Act to share materials with students in your classroom.
+Use educational exceptions in the Copyright Act to share materials for educational purposes.

 * All works copied must be legally obtained.
 Works must be properly cited.
-Wherever possible and appropriate, provide links directly to students to legally available materials.
+Wherever possible and appropriate, provide links directly to legally available materials.

 The information in this resource should not be considered legal advice.
 The purpose of this guide is to provide Douglas College faculty and students with general information about copyright.